Wishing everyone celebrating #EidUlFitr a joyful, happy time 🌙 #EidMubarak https://t.co/KWIIzLfcBN

 A: Your monthly rent will be discounted by 20% when comparing rents for similar homes in the area.
 You must earn the minimum income required for the home to ensure that it is affordable for you, however there is no maximum income cap for this scheme.

-You will be required to pay a reservation fee of £150 which will be deducted from your first month’s rent should you enter into a Rent to Buy Tenancy with Your Housing Group.
+You will be required to pay a holding deposit which will be deducted from your first month’s rent should you enter into a Tenancy Agreement with Your Housing Group.
 All successful lets are subject to referencing which will include a credit check, employment reference and landlord reference.

 You will also be required to pay a rental deposit, which will be held by the Tenancy Deposit Scheme (TDS)